falk0069/sony-pm-alt/README.md

 COOL NEW SONY-GUID-SETTER:
 -------------------------------------------------------------------
 So, in order to use this new tool you will need to compile it.
 The main prereq is the development package for libusb-1.0 version > 1.0.16.
 If you are on a newer Debian distro you likely can just run <code>sudo apt-get install libusb-1.0.0.dev</code>.
+On a newer Fedora you can run <code>sudo dnf install libusbx-devel</code>.

 Then to compile run: <code>gcc sony-guid-setter.c -lusb-1.0 -o sony-guid-setter</code><br>
 <br>
-On Redhat/Centos or any other older Linux distro, you probably won't be so lucky.
-On Redhat/Centos they only provide libusbx-devel which is too old to work.
+On older Redhat/Centos or any other older Linux distro, you probably won't be so lucky, the package may be missing or too old.
 What I ended up doing is grabbing libusb from sourceforge and compiling using these steps: <br>
 ```
 wget https://sourceforge.net/projects/libusb/files/latest/download?source=files -O libusb-1.0.tar.bz2
 tar -xvf libusb-1.0.tar.bz2